How to build a heritage app

 Fixing the finances

 Before that, you’ll need to talk about money.
 Do you have the budget to build the app you want?
-The funding will, of course, depend on the scope of the app you’re looking to create.
-While some developers may claim they can create your app for as little as £1,000, you’ll need to decide whether this actually offers value for money.
+The funding will, of course, depend on the scope of the app you want to create.
+While some developers may claim they can create your app for as little as £1,000, you’ll need to decide whether this actually represents value for money.
 As with most things in life, you get what you pay for.

 - You may like: Digital placemaking: eleven key principles